RagnarB83/ash-documentation/docs/workflows.rst

 Workflows in ASH
 ======================================

-As an ASH-script is pure Python, this allows one to easily create advanced workflows in a single script.
+As an ASH-script is pure Python and the user has access to various functions for manipulating coordinates, create fragments, call QM-code and calculate energy, etc. this allows one to easily create advanced workflows in a single script.

-For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs).
+As a basic example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs).

 - See Example 1 for such a workflow.